-Proposed subsection (d) provides that the Department shall verify that all requirements to change the cultivation license type have been met.
+The Department proposes readoption of subsection (d), which provides that the Department shall verify that all requirements to change the cultivation license type have been met.
 This is necessary to ensure that only cultivation licensees that meet the relevant requirements can change their license type.
 This proposed subsection also indicates that upon confirming the requirements have been met, the Department shall notify the cultivation licensee in writing that the requirements to change license types have been met.
 This is necessary to inform the cultivation licensee that the Department's review is complete and the requirements for their request have been satisfied.

-Proposed subsection (e) provides that Reduced-Size Cultivation License changes granted pursuant to this section shall remain in effect for the license term.
+The Department proposes readoption of subsection (e), which provides that Reduced-Size Cultivation License changes granted pursuant to this section shall remain in effect for the license term.
 This subsection further clarifies that at each subsequent renewal, the cultivation licensee has the option to: (1) Retain the Reduced-Size Cultivation License; (2) Change to a different Reduced-Size Cultivation License; or (3) Restore the Original Cultivation License.
 This section is necessary to inform cultivation licensees of how long a Reduced-Size Cultivation License will remain in effect, as well as their license change options at the time of subsequent renewal, consistent with BPC 26061.5, subdivision (b)(2).

-Proposed subsection (f) clarifies additional considerations for provisional licensees seeking Reduced-Size Cultivation License changes pursuant to this section.
+The Department proposes readoption of subsection (f), which clarifies additional considerations for provisional licensees seeking Reduced-Size Cultivation License changes pursuant to this section.
 Specifically, proposed subsection (f) clarifies that a provisional cultivation licensee shall continue to actively and diligently pursue the requirements for annual licensure, as required by section 15001(d).
 The provisional cultivation licensee may pursue annual licensure for either the Original Cultivation License or a Reduced-Size Cultivation License.
 This is a restatement of BPC section 26061.5, subdivision (b)(3), which is necessary for the ease and convenience of cultivation licensees.

-Proposed subsection (f)(1) clarifies that the provisional cultivation licensee shall immediately notify the Department in writing if it chooses to pursue annual licensure for a Reduced-Size Cultivation License and inform the Department of the annual cultivation license type they are pursuing.
+The Department proposes readoption of subsection (f)(1), which clarifies that the provisional cultivation licensee shall immediately notify the Department in writing if it chooses to pursue annual licensure for a Reduced-Size Cultivation License and inform the Department of the annual cultivation license type they are pursuing.
 This subsection is necessary to inform cultivation licensees that the Department will only consider written requests from provisional cultivation licensees if they wish to change the annual license type they are pursuing.
 The Department must ensure that for the purposes of transitioning a provisional cultivation license to an annual license, it is reviewing accurate application and licensing information to make an informed determination.
 Accordingly, the Department determined that it was necessary for clarity to inform cultivation licensees that they must provide their notification as soon as they determine which license they intend to pursue.
 Moreover, the Department determined it was necessary to clarify how cultivation licensees may submit their notifications; email was determined to be an efficient mechanism for licensees to notify the Department, thereby ensuring the Department's timely review and consideration of such requests.
 Further, to ensure that the Department reviews and considers notifications for the appropriate license, the Department determined it was necessary to clarify to cultivation licensees that as part of their notifications, they should identify the license application number, as well as the annual license type that the provisional licensee is pursuing.